relekang/promised-ssh/README.md

 `MockConnection.exec`.
 It takes an object with options.
 The possible options are:

 * `failConnect` (boolean) - Tells whether `MockConnection.connect` should fail or not.
-  Default is `false.
+  Default is `false`.
 If this is true it will throw an `ConnectionError` which is exposed under errors.
 * `commands` (object) - An object with information about return code, stdout and stderr that a command should give.
 All three options is optional and have the